 7. Title: Over-the-Counter Medicine: What's Right for You?

-Format: Brochure Author: U.S. Department of Health and Human Services Source: Food and Drug Administration www.fda.gov Summary: This 12 page, multicolor pamphlet provides an easy to understand summary of over-the counter medications, describing how to read the labels and cautions about drug interactions, side effects, and other hazards associated with the use of over-the-counter medications.
+Source: Food and Drug Administration

+Summary: This 12 page, multicolor pamphlet provides an easy to understand summary of over-the counter medications, describing how to read the labels and cautions about drug interactions, side effects, and other hazards associated with the use of over-the-counter medications.
 It provides a good introduction to medicines and could be used to initiate classroom discussion.
 The pamphlet also works well as a stand-alone that could be handed out, displayed on a bulletin board, or distributed as a payroll stuffer.

-Highlights: Easy to read brochure format.
-Highlights major points of OTC medication use.
-Published from a very reputable source.
+Easy to read brochure format.

+• Highlights major points of OTC medication use.

+• Published from a very reputable source.